 Kaspersky Secure Connection – Features and usability

-The VPN’s default installation settings opt you into Kaspersky Secure Network, an anti-malware service which provides “instant response to new threats” and “real-time website reputation information”.
-If you’d rather not have this, you can untick the relevant box before hitting Install.
+The VPN’s default installation settings opt you into the Kaspersky Secure Network, an anti-malware service which provides “instant response to new threats” and “real-time website reputation information.”
+If you’d rather not have this, you can untick the relevant box before hitting install.

-The client opens above the notification area and is easy to use, by default connecting to the fastest available endpoint, but with the option of selecting from one of the VPN’s list of 18 endpoint countries.
-Although Kaspersky says more endpoints are available to paying users, the same range of countries was available in both free and registered modes during our tests.
+The client opens above the notification area and is easy to use, connecting by default to the fastest available endpoint and with the option of selecting one of the VPN’s 18 endpoint countries.
+Free users don’t get to select their endpoint and are automatically assigned one, usually in Denmark or Ukraine.

 Advanced settings allow you to configure whether the client opens at boot time, whether it connects as soon as it opens and how it behaves when you connect to an insecure Wi-Fi network.
 You can also select a specific country to connect to by default.

-Secure Connection uses the OpenVPN protocol, but only allows you to connect to it from Windows, macOS, Android and iOS devices.
+Secure Connection uses the OpenVPN protocol but only allows you to connect using Windows, macOS, Android and iOS devices.
 No clients or connection instructions are provided for any other platforms.

 Kaspersky Secure Connection – Performance